-- Most issues overtime have been addressed. - 2009-Gym floor replaced - 2010 Pool roof replaced. - 2010 Some pool piping replaced as needed.
-Pool circulation pump replaced. - 2012 Lighting upgraded as part of \$190,000 campus-wide Energy - Conservation Measures contract (ECM). - 2012 Original HVAC system controls upgraded to digital as part of \$600,000 campus-wide energy management system upgrade - 2013 Elevator system upgraded. - 2013 Pool filtration and pump equipment, as well as some piping replaced. - 2015 Roof report indicates membrane replacement due around 2024 - 2015 Condition of original window sealants and original door finishes should be reviewed for replacement. - 2015 HVAC System: (2) RTUs servicing north zones replaced - 2015 Under-deck pool supply and drain lines replaced to resolve leaking issues and deck damage. - 2016 Electrical panels are original, obsolete and due for replacement; parts are no longer available. - 2018 Roof replacement due in 2030 for sections 2, 5 and 6, and section 1 to be replaced in 2035.
-Electric panels are obsolete and recommend accelerating replacement. - 2018 Weight training area is planned for expansion and a new HVAC system is required. - 2018 Severe corrosion of steel ladder in water treatment room and severe corrosion of reinforced concrete floor slab and beams. - 2018 Corridor and Café lighting replaced with LEDs, Gym walls painted, connector doors to Doser Building replaced, corridor floor replaced, and lockers replaced.
+- Most issues over time have been addressed. - 2012 Lighting upgraded as part of \$190,000 campus-wide Energy - Conservation Measures contract (ECM). - 2012 Original HVAC system controls upgraded to digital as part of \$600,000 campus-wide energy management system upgrade - 2013 Elevator system upgraded. - 2013 Pool filtration and pump equipment, as well as some piping replaced. - 2015 Roof report indicates membrane replacement due around 2024 - 2015 Condition of original window sealants and original door finishes should be reviewed for replacement. - 2015 HVAC System: (2) RTUs servicing north zones replaced - 2015 Under-deck pool supply and drain lines replaced to resolve leaking issues and deck damage. - 2016 Electrical panels are original, obsolete and due for replacement; parts are no longer available. - 2018 Roof replacement due in 2030 for sections 2, 5 and 6, and section 1 to be replaced in 2035.
+Electric panels are obsolete and recommend accelerating replacement. - 2018 Weight training area is planned for expansion and a new HVAC system is required. - 2018 Severe corrosion of steel ladder in water treatment room and severe corrosion of reinforced concrete floor slab and beams. - 2018 Corridor and Café lighting replaced with LEDs, Gym walls painted, connector doors to Doser Building replaced, corridor floor replaced, and lockers replaced. - 2019 Replaced 90% of electrical panels, replaced selected windows and doors, replaced pool medium, replaced entry heater, replaced elevator piston